SYMJEPI™ (epinephrine) Injection

 Important Safety Information

-SYMJEPI is a single dose injection of epinephrine intended for immediate administration as emergency supportive therapy for emergency treatment of allergic reactions in patients who weigh 66 pounds or more and is not intended as a substitute for immediate medical care.
+SYMJEPI is a single dose injection of epinephrine intended for immediate administration as emergency supportive therapy for emergency treatment of allergic reactions in patients and is not intended as a substitute for immediate medical care.
 In conjunction with the administration of epinephrine, the patient should seek immediate medical or hospital care.
 More than two sequential doses of epinephrine should only be administered under direct medical supervision.

 SYMJEPI should only be injected into the middle of the outer thigh (through clothing, if necessary).
 Do not inject intravenously, into buttocks, or into digits, hands, or feet.
 If you inject a young child with SYMJEPI, hold their leg firmly in place before and during the injection to prevent injuries.
 Seek immediate medical care in the case of accidental injection.